nmwsharp/geometry-central/docs/docs/utilities/vector3.md

     Returns a unit-norm vector pointing in the same direction.
 If the input is the zero vector, the result will contain NaNs.

+??? func "`#!cpp Vector3 Vector3::normalizeCutoff(double mag = 0.)`"

+    Returns a unit-norm vector with the same direction.
+If the input has magnitude less `<= mag`, the vector is unchanged.

 ??? func "`#!cpp Vector3 Vector3::rotateAround(Vector3 axis, double theta)`"

     Rotate the vector by angle $\theta$ around `axis` in the right-handed direction. `axis` need not be a unit vector.